The Kyiv Independent

+The Kyiv Independent is an English-language Ukrainian online newspaper founded in November 2021—three months before the 2022 Russian invasion of Ukraine—by former staff of the Kyiv Post and the media consultancy company Jnomics Media.
+It is active on Twitter, Bluesky and Reddit.
+In October 2021, disputes arose between the owner of the Kyiv Post and journalists at the newspaper believed that even under the presidency of Volodymyr Zelenskyy, their critical reporting was adversely affecting the business of the owner.

+The Kyiv Independent was supported by an emergency grant of 200,000 dollars from the Canadian government.
+In early February 2022, the newspaper began running advertisements and published its first commercial articles on its website.
+However, the invasion of Ukraine brought the newspaper's commercial activities to a halt.
+It previously received funding from USAID but now receives the majority of its funding from subscriptions from readers, of which there were over 18,000 by May 2025.

+Description

-The Kyiv Independent is an English-language Ukrainian online newspaper founded in November 2021, three months before the 2022 Russian invasion of Ukraine, by former staff of the Kyiv Post and media consultancy Jnomics Media.
-The online newspaper is also active on Twitter, Bluesky and Reddit.
+The Kyiv Independent is an English-language Ukrainian online newspaper founded in November 2021—three months before the 2022 Russian invasion of Ukraine—by former staff of the Kyiv Post and the media consultancy company Jnomics Media.
+The online newspaper is active on Twitter, Bluesky and Reddit.

 Background

-In October 2021, disputes arose between employees of the Kyiv Post and the owner of the newspaper.
-Journalists at the newspaper believed that even under the presidency of Volodymyr Zelenskyy, their previous critical reporting was adversely affecting the business of the owner, who had bought the barely-profitable newspaper from Mohammad Zahoor in March 2018, and invested significant funds in it.
-The owner of the Kyiv Post at the time was the Syrian-born investor Adnan Kivan (Kadorr Group, which owns Channel Odesa 7).
-Brian Bonner, the former CEO of the Kyiv Post, said in April 2022 that the newspaper's "fragmentary reporting" had brought it into conflict with every Ukrainian government it dealt with so far, including Zelensky's.
+In October 2021, disputes arose between the owner and employees of the Kyiv Post.
+Journalists at the newspaper believed that even under the presidency of Volodymyr Zelenskyy, their previous critical reporting was adversely affecting the business of the owner, who had bought the barely-profitable newspaper from the Ukrainian-based businessman Mohammad Zahoor in March 2018, and invested considerable funds in it.
+The owner of the Kyiv Post at the time was the Syrian-born investor Adnan Kivan.
+Brian Bonner, the former chief executive officer of the Kyiv Post, said in April 2022 that the newspaper's "fragmentary reporting" had brought it into conflict with every Ukrainian government it dealt with so far, including Zelensky's.
 According to Bonner, Zelenskyy had tried to portray himself as a reformer to Western governments, and alleged that critical reporting had been seen as undermining that message.
-The government, Bonner said, had begun to lean on Kivan, who had seen ownership of a "crusading media outlet" as more trouble than it was worth.
+The government, Bonner said, had begun to lean on Kivan, who had seen ownership of a "crusading media outlet" as more trouble than it was worth:

 The president's office denies it, the prosecutor's office denies it, Kivan denies it - but I know we were under pressure ...
 The Kyiv Post survived [former presidents] Kuchma, Yushchenko, Yanukovych, and Poroshenko, but died under Zelenskyy.
 That was a big surprise to me.

 Olga Rudenko, deputy editor-in-chief, told Euromaidan Press that Kivan had received "signals of discontent" from the government.
 Rudenko saw this as confirmation of rumors "that pressure from the presidential administration may have been a reason for the abrupt silence of an important international voice in Ukraine."
-This view was shared by some other journalists.